Acton Park (Tas.)

 Acton Park features high concentrations of family households, with a higher-than-average median household size

-Family households account for 88.9% of all households, including 51.3% couples with children, 31.0% couples without children, and 6.3% single parent families.
-Non-family households make up the remaining 11.1%, with lone person households at 9.3% and group households comprising 1.5% of the total.
-The median household size is 3.1 people, larger than the Greater Hobart average of 2.4.
+Family households comprise 88.9% of all households, including 51.3% couples with children, 31.0% couples without children, and 6.3% single parent families.
+Non-family households account for 11.1%, with lone person households at 9.3% and group households making up 1.5%.
+The median household size is 3.1 people, which is larger than the Greater Hobart average of 2.4.

 Frequently Asked Questions - Households